Skip to content

 FieldDescription

-TypeThe detection or enforcement mechanism (see below)
+TypeThe detection or enforcement mechanism (see below).

-LevelHow the gateway responds when the guard triggers
+LevelHow the gateway responds when the guard triggers.

 Guard Types

-PII DetectionScans for personally identifiable information patterns
+PII Detectionpii-detectionScans for personally identifiable information patterns.

 Enforcement Levels